Columbia High School (New Jersey): Post-World War I

-American public schools were all significantly impacted by World War II.
-In the words of Lt.
-General Brehon Sommervell, then Commanding General, Services of Supply: "The job of the schools in this total war is to educate the nation's manpower for war and for the peace that follows."
-Columbia High School met the challenge, primarily with curriculum changes designed to prepare boys for service in the military.
-The science department developed courses in aeronautics.
-In biology, students studied the effect of flying on the human body.
-A new modern history course emphasized the "historical background for an understanding of the forces which have caused this global war, of the necessity of destroying that for which our enemies stand and of the magnitude of the international problems which face the world."
-Even the music department offered a new program "to train pupils in the informal singing that grows out of wartime needs."
-Columbia had its own Victory Corps with the objective of encouraging pupils "to take some active part in their own community's war effort while they are yet in school.
+In 1926 construction began on the present Columbia High School building.
+Work was completed in September 1927, in time for the fall term.

 For many years following its opening in 1927, the high school physical plant was more than sufficient for the needs of its population.
-Although four classrooms and a shop were added to the structure in 1939, it was not until 1958 that a large addition (now C Wing) was constructed to accommodate a burgeoning student body.
+Four classrooms and a shop were added to the structure in 1939 and a large addition (now C Wing) was constructed in 1958 to accommodate a growing student body.
 By 1964, the dimensions of a new population explosion were perceived, and a special Board of Education committee was formed to investigate the needs of Columbia High School in the 1970s.
 As a result of this study, it was calculated that further additions would be required.
 During the 1970–71 school year, B and D Wings were added at a total cost of $5,250,000.

 The total high school population was now approaching 2,400.
 The same committee which concluded that physical additions were needed also recommended a new organizational plan to prevent students from feeling depersonalized in such a large system.
 What grew out of this was the House Plan, which, in 1970, divided Columbia into four sub-schools (or "houses") of approximately 600 students each.
 The goal was to provide the intimacy of a small school within a large plant, and each of the houses had, for example, its own student council, intramural athletic teams, and newspapers.
 All of these were in addition to the traditional school-wide activities.
+The house system ended after the 1982-1983 school academic year.